 “Candy makes you so silly.
 I don’t want you to have any.”

 What I find is often emotional manipulation is not intentional.
 It is a reaction to being hurt.
 I know usually when I react with emotional manipulation it is in an attempt to have the other person realize how they have hurt me.
-It’s not really an attempt to manipulate them with guilt and shame but that is how it is perceived.
+It’s not really an attempt to manipulate them with guilt and shame but that is how it is often perceived.

 I think many of us who are practicing responsive parenting get confused about this, especially in the heat of the moment.
 We are trying to use communication, empathy, love and understanding to work through a challenge with our child.
 It can be hard to be honest about your feelings, while not making your child feel guilty or shamed for how their emotions and behaviour have impacted you.
 I think there is a way to do this but it can be challenging and takes practice.
 Here’s a couple phrases that can give you some ideas for what to say instead.